Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-1.md

 [How Python devs implemented the idea](https://github.com/dry-python/stories)

 [Most strict linter for Python](https://github.com/wemake-services/wemake-python-styleguide).
 I want something like this in Ruby.
-Hopefully, [Standard](https://github.com/testdouble/standard) will help with that!
+Hopefully, [Standard](https://github.com/testdouble/standard) will help with that.

 [Yegor Bugaenko's blog](https://www.yegor256.com/2014/06/09/objects-should-be-immutable.html) contains a lot of controversial and thought-provoking content.
 One of the ideas is that immutable objects should be a default in the object-oriented paradigm.